 A gift out of Los Angeles finds an alumna donor looking to close the glaring gender gap in STEM fields, but with a unique twist.
-In a space dominated by tech, corporate, and institutional funders, Stacy Nicholas’ gift flowed from direct experience—she graduated with degrees in electrical engineering.
+In a space dominated by tech, corporate, and institutional funders, Stacey Nicholas’ gift flowed from direct experience—she graduated with degrees in electrical engineering.

 The UCLA Samueli School of Engineering received a $5 million gift from Nicholas to create a permanent endowment for a program to support women in engineering.
 Launched in 2017, Women in Engineering at UCLA provides mentorship, leadership training, research opportunities, and industry outreach programs to help students who plan to pursue careers in the field.